sixslime/purec/README.md

 ### Defining Pure Functions
 #### Function Identifier
-To create a pure function, first come up with it's PFunctionIdentifier. \
+To create a pure function, first come up with it's PFunctionIdentifier (it's "name"). \
 A PFunctionIdentifier must be in a similar format to NBT storage locations: `<namespace>:<arbitrary path>`. (ex: `mypack:some_category/my_function`) \
 By convention, `<namespace>` must be the namespace that the pure function is being defined in.